MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     Check the **order_audit_log.txt** file to ensure that audit logging is still functioning properly throughout the refactored methods.
 The most recent events are located at the bottom of the file.

-    The audit trail should be complete and demonstrate that logging has been preserved across all the extracted methods.
+    The audit trail should be complete and demonstrate that logging is preserved across all the extracted methods.

     > **TIP**: The order_audit_log.txt file is created/updated in the current working directory of the application.
 Depending on how you choose to run the ECommerce.Console project, the working directory could be the "src/ECommerce.Console/bin/Debug/net9.0" directory rather than the "src/ECommerce.Console" directory.
 To generate the audit file in the "src/ECommerce.Console" directory, run the application from the Terminal using a .NET CLI command.